FC Progresul Caracal: History

 In 1947–48 season, CFR Caracal finished on 9th place, but due to the reorganization of Divizia B was relegated in Divizia C.

 In February 1949, the shutting of Divizia C was announced, and CFR Caracal, which was in 10th place, was demoted to the regional championship.

 Followed two decades in the Oltenia Regional Championship, during which period the club changed its name several times.
-In 1958, the club was taken over by the local authorities and for the ten years it was called Progresul Caracal and Răsăritul Caracal.
+In 1958, the club was taken over by the local authorities and for the ten years it was called Progresul, Victoria and Răsăritul Caracal.

-The best result obtained during this period was in the 1963–64 season of the Romanian Cup.
-The team led by Alexandru Apolzan reached the Round of 32, but lost to Farul Constanța, 2–3, in a match played at Caracal.
+The best results obtained during this period was the 3rd (1961–62) and 2nd (1963–64) place in the Regional Championship, as well as reaching the Round of 32 of Cupa României in 1963–64 season.
+The team led by Alexandru Apolzan lost 2–3 in front of Farul Constanța in a match played at Caracal.

 In 1968, the club was renamed again as CFR Caracal and after the territorial reorganization of the country and the dissolution of the Regional Championship, the club played in the newly established Olt County Championship.

 CFR Caracal will remain in the history of the Olt County Championship as the first county football champion, the team led by Ion Pârvulescu won the 1968–69 Olt County Championship, but lost the promotion play-off in Divizia C against Petrolul Târgoviște, the champion of Dâmbovița County, after a series of three matches (2–2, 2–2 and 0–1 on neutral ground at Ștefănești).

 In 1969, after losing the promotion, the management of the club was changed again, the team being taken over by the canning factory and renamed as FC (Fabrica de Conserve).